ocaml/platform-blog/merlin-2-0-0-released.md

 * more user-friendly messages for syntax errors
 * locate now works on MLI files
-* automatic reloading of .merlin files (when they are update or created), it is no longer necessary to restart merlin
+* automatic reloading of .merlin files (when they are update or created), it is no longer necessary to restart Merlin
 * introduced a small refactoring command: rename, who renames all occurences of an identifier.
 See [here](http://yawdp.com/~host/merlin_rename.webm).